 Methods for changing the Constitution.

 A. A proposal to change the Constitution in whole or in part will be presented at one executive session and lay over until the next executive session before being voted on.
-The proposal should be circulated to each member of the society entitled to vote at least two months prior to the meeting at which the vote is to be taken.
-An affirmative vote of three-quarters of those present at the annual meeting is required for passage.
+The proposal should be circulated to each member of the Society entitled to vote at least two months prior to the meeting at which the vote is to be taken.
+An affirmative vote of three-quarters of those present at the annual meeting of Society Members is required for passage.
 The change will become effective as soon as passed.